 - Stir in the pecans.
 Easy enough.

-- Pour the filling into your prepared crust.
+- Pour the pecan pie filling into your prepared crust.
 I like to place my pie dish on a large baking sheet so that I can easily transfer the pie in and out of the oven with getting my oven mitts in the mix.

 - Top with more pecans.
 Leave the whole or chop them up.
-Whole pecans can be arranged in a prettier pattern but chopped pecans will make for an easier to slice pie later.
+Arrange the whole pecans can for a more decorative look.
+Keep in mind that chopped pecans will make for an easier to slice pie later.

 Yes!
 Simply bake the pie as is and let it cool down completely.
-Once cooled you can then wrap it up tightly with plastic wrap or foil and then place it in a large freezer safe bag or container and freeze up to 3 months.
+Once cooled you can then wrap it up tightly with plastic wrap or aluminum foil and then place it in a large freezer safe bag or container and freeze up to 3 months.

 To Thaw: Unwrap and place in the fridge to thaw overnight and then let it come up to room temperature before slicing.
 If you’re planning a Thanksgiving menu and want to get ahead this works like a dream.

-Want an egg free pecan pie?
 I still need to do more testing to make this egg free – my previous experiments didn’t go so well.
-In the meantime you might enjoy these paleo + vegan pecan pie bars.
+In the meantime you might enjoy these paleo pecan pie bars.
 All of the same pecan pie flavours but just in bar form!

 Gluten Free Pecan Pie (Paleo)